envato/react-breakpoints/docs/api.md

 > `Object` <sup>optional</sup>

 `heights` must be an object with numbers as its keys.
-The numbers represent the minimum height the observed `box` must have for that key's value to be returned.
+The numbers represent the minimum height the `box` must have for that key's value to be returned.
 The value of the highest matching height will be returned.

 For example, when a height of `1440` is observed, using the following `heights` object would return `'Full HD'`: